TFNTF/rebuttal_figures_tabs/README.md

   </tr>
 </table>

-Table 5 demonstrates our method’s ability to handle real-world blur, and shows that NFC outperforms the corresponding baseline on motion deblurring task.
+For real-world blur, we follow BlindDPS [1].
+Table 5 demonstrates our method’s ability to handle real-world blur.
+On real-world motion blur, our method still substantially outperforms BlindDPS on both FFHQ and ImageNet, indicating that its effectiveness extends beyond matched synthetic settings.

+[1] Chung, Hyungjin, et al. Parallel diffusion models of operator and image for blind inverse problems.
+CVPR, 2023.

 ## Table 6.
 Quantitative Results for Operator Mismatch (Motion_deblurring On FFHQ)
 <table>